List of Mighty Morphin Power Rangers home video releases: VHS releases

-Between 1994 and 1995, Saban Home Entertainment and WarnerVision Entertainment released 1 episode on VHS tapes.
-Each VHS consisted of their title named episodes.
-In 1996, Saban Home Entertainment released three compilation VHS tapes of "All Time Favorites".
+Between 1994 and 1995, Saban Home Entertainment, in association with PolyGram Video, released select episodes from the first two seasons of the show on single episode VHS tapes.
+In 1996, Saban Home Entertainment, in association with WarnerVision Entertainment, released three compilation VHS tapes of "All Time Favorites".
 20th Century Fox Home Entertainment also released compilation VHS tapes as well in 2000.